tt67wq/ex_wal/README.md

 **ExWal is a project that aims to provide a solution for managing write-ahead log (WAL) in Elixir.**

-ExWal is a GenServer-based module that provides functionality for working with a Write-Ahead Log (WAL).

-The module includes utilities for managing WAL files, segments, blocks, and entries.
-It also supports options for customizing the WAL path, synchronization behavior, segment size, segment cache size, and the underlying store module.

 ## Installation

 The package can be installed by adding `ex_wal` to your list of dependencies in `mix.exs`: